-Candace Look, a manager out of our Southwest office, and her husband Johnny welcomed their new bundle of joy to the world on October 14th.
+Savannah Landrum, Facilities Coordinator out of our North office and her husband Micah welcomed their new bundle of joy to the world on September 1st.

-James Dwight Look arrived at 2:38 p.m. and was 6 pounds, 4 ounces and 19¼ inches long.
+Scarlette Elena Landrum arrived at 9:15 p.m. weighing in at 7lbs 11oz and measuring 19 inches long.
 Baby and Mom are doing well and the family is busy getting to know each other!
-Congratulations Candace and Johnny!